-2. Antibacterial Hand Products Are More Effective Than Hand Washing During Flu Season
+Myth #2: Antibacterial Hand Products Are More Effective Than Hand Washing During Flu Season

 The truth is one type of soap is not more effective than the other.
-Antibacterial soap or gel won’t protect you any more than plain old soap and water will.
+Antibacterial soap or gel won’t protect you any more than plain old soap and water.
 If you wash your hands often and well, you’ll get rid of germs and viruses that stick to oil on your hands.

-3.The Flu Doesn’t Change Every Year
+Myth #3: The Flu Doesn’t Change Every Year

-5. Flu Vaccines Contain Dangerous Ingredients Like Mercury, Formaldehyde and Antifreeze
+Myth #6: Flu Vaccines Contain Dangerous Ingredients Like Mercury, Formaldehyde and Antifreeze

-6. You Can Still Get the Flu Even After Getting a Flu Shot
+Myth #7: You Can Still Get the Flu Even After Getting a Flu Shot

 The stomach flu refers to a variety of gastrointestinal illnesses unrelated to influenza.

 The most common side effects of the flu shot are mild, such as headache, fatigue, cough, low fever and arm soreness lasting a couple of days.
-Fewer than one in a million people experience severe allergic reactions.
+Fewer than 1 in a million people experience severe allergic reactions.
 It’s possible to get sick with the flu even if you have been vaccinated (although you won’t know for sure unless you get a flu test).
 This is possible for the following reasons:

-You may be exposed to a flu virus that is not included in the seasonal flu vaccine.
+- You may be exposed to a flu virus that is not included in the seasonal flu vaccine.
 There are many different flu viruses that circulate every year.
 The flu vaccine is made to protect against the three or four flu viruses that research suggests will be most common.

 Getting the flu shot any time during flu season will reduce your risk of getting the flu.

 So as a newly informed flu reader, go out and spread the word about why most people should receive the flu vaccine each year.
 It’s a simple way to protect yourself and your loved ones.
 Please discuss any health questions or concerns you may have with a medical professional.
-It’s definitely worth a shot.